Rob Schneider: Anti-vaccination and health activism

-Schneider has been a critic of childhood vaccinations.
+Schneider has spread false information about childhood vaccinations.
 In an interview with News10 in Sacramento, Schneider opined that "The efficacy of these shots have not been proven ...
 And the toxicity of these things – we're having more and more side effects.
 We're having more and more autism."
 He also views the actions from the state of California to mandate vaccinations as government overreach.

 In 2015, Schneider actively opposed the passage of two California laws, California Assembly Bill 2109 and California Senate Bill 277, which both made childhood vaccination exemptions harder to obtain.
 On September 28, 2012, Schneider and California State Assemblyman Tim Donnelly spoke at the "Medical Freedom Rally", where they urged California Governor Jerry Brown to veto Assembly Bill 2109, which would have made it more difficult for parents to use philosophical reasons for exemptions from mandatory childhood vaccinations.
 While the bill was not vetoed, Governor Brown added a signing message instructing the Department of Health to add a religious exemption and to make sure the process was not overly burdensome to parents.

 While fighting California Senate Bill 277, which removed exemptions to mandatory vaccinations due to personal beliefs, Schneider left a phone message to California state Assemblywoman and bill co-author Lorena Gonzalez saying that he would spend money against her in her next re-election.
 Gonzalez, in an interview with The Washington Times, said that she found the message to be disturbing, but upon calling back, she said, "he was actually much nicer to me, but let's be honest ... that is 20 mins of my life I'll never get back arguing that vaccines don't cause autism with Deuce Bigalow: Male Gigolo."

 In October 2025, he tweeted that "there were no Children's Hospitals when I was a kid.
 Because kids weren't sick."
 Others responded, pointing out that many such hospitals existed even before his birth, and that the first children's hospital in the United States, the Children’s Hospital of Philadelphia, opened in 1855.

-Removed off stage
+Removed from stage

-In June 2024, Schneider performed in Saskatchewan at a fundraising event for the Hospitals of Regina Foundation fundraiser (a Canadian medical not-for-profit organization), where he told jokes about vaccines, women, and transgender people.
+In June 2024, Schneider performed in Saskatchewan at a fundraising event for the Hospitals of Regina Foundation (a Canadian medical not-for-profit organization), where he told jokes about vaccines, women, and transgender people.
 He was removed from the stage in the middle of his set by event organizers, who later apologized for his behaviour.
 Schneider has defended his jokes, stating "I'm doing it right."